bpiwowar/papercite/readme.txt

 == Upgrade Notice ==

 = 0.3.0 =
-  * Complete overhaul of the bibtex/template system
+Complete overhaul of the bibtex/template system, with a lot of new options.
+Please wait until version
+0.3.1 if you want to be sure of a bug free papercite (it should not break WordPress though).
+Please note that there is only one citation format (IEEE) and that is only a partial implementation.
 = 0.2.9 =
 Removed a PHP warning with bibshow
 = 0.2.8 =